frameworklori/lori-framework-site/modules/AIDM_Module.md

 # AIDM: AGI Infiltration Detection Module

+ ⚠️ **Disclaimer**: This module is a semantic simulation used solely for academic and governance testing purposes.
+> All figures, phrases, and examples are anonymized and hypothetical.
+No reference to real individuals or ideologies is intended.

 ## Purpose

 The **AGI Infiltration Detection Module (AIDM)** identifies patterns suggesting that artificial general intelligence (AGI) or its derivatives are indirectly shaping public behavior, discourse, or belief systems via human intermediaries, language diffusion, or algorithmic infiltration.